 Excessive grooming of the rear end can also be a sign of a problem.
 You may catch your cat repeatedly liking her back end or find irritation of the skin in the area.
 Along with this, you may find your cat dragging her back end along the ground.
 This is referred to as “scooting”.
 It is normally in response to something being stuck to their bottom or a strong itch.

 If scooting behavior does not stop after a few days, your veterinarian should check your cat’s anal glands for impaction.
-Anal glands are small liquid-filled sacs which normally empty regularly with the passing of feces.
-Any disruptions in poop schedules or poop consistency brings the risk that they may not empty naturally and become overfilled.
+Anal glands are small liquid-filled sacs that normally empty regularly with the passing of feces.
+Any disruptions in poop schedules or poop consistency bring the risk that they may not empty naturally and become overfilled.
 A veterinarian can safely express anal glands and quickly bring relief to a scooting cat.

 Firm stools are uncomfortable and can lead to constipation.
 You may see your cat straining in the litter box and licking her hind end if she is struggling with passing a bowel movement.
 If this continues for over 24 hours, medical treatment is advised.
 A veterinarian may administer a laxative or stool softener to help to get things moving.
-In rare cases cats may have to be hospitalized for some time for long-term treatment.
+In rare cases, cats may have to be hospitalized for some time for long-term treatment.

 - Please note that male cats that appear to be constipated may have a blocked urethra, which is an emergency.
 If you are unsure, you should head to the vets for assessment immediately.

-An especially smelly poop is an unwelcome surprise, but it isn’t necessarily a sign for concern on its own.
+An especially smelly poop is an unwelcome surprise, but it isn’t necessarily a sign of concern on its own.
 Most commonly, they indicate mild upsets in the gut which can arise because of changes in the diet.
 If your cat is stinking up her litter box more regularly, be on the lookout for other symptoms which indicate a health concern.

 What is causing my cat’s poop problems?